Las Vegas Incapacitated Spouse Divorce Lawyers

 Nevada courts take this issue seriously when a spouse is seeking a divorce and diligently evaluates how the spouse’s incapacity has affected the marriage.
 The court also will consider how the spouse’s incapacity would affect the family dynamic if their marriage is not dissolved.

 Divorce laws in Nevada can be complex.
 Seeking a divorce without proper legal representation can be costly.
-With important matters at stake, such as child custody, parental rights, and marital assets, it is important to have an aggressive family law lawyer fighting on your behalf.
+With important matters at stake, such as child custody, parental rights, and marital assets, it is important to have an aggressive lawyer fighting on your behalf.

-With over three decades of combined experience, the attorneys at Mills & Anderson have extensive experience in all aspects of divorce, including uncontested divorce, contested divorce, military divorce, and divorce involving an incapacitated spouse in Las Vegas, Henderson, Boulder City, and other areas within Clark County, Nevada.
+With over three decades of combined experience, the attorneys at Mills & Anderson have extensive experience in all aspects of divorce, including uncontested and contested divorce, military divorce, and divorce involving an incapacitated spouse in Las Vegas, Henderson, Boulder City, and other areas within Clark County, Nevada.